The real cost of gift giving – part 1 of 3

 In recent years end-of-financial year sales, which were only significant for businesses, have been repackaged as major consumer events, usually with the prominent capitalised acronym EOFYS, on promoted on large banners.

-Then comes Father’s Day is September 4 (on which about A$900 million is spent), followed by weddings and wedding anniversaries galore as the weather warms up.
+Then comes Father’s Day on September 3 (on which about $900 million is spent), followed by weddings and wedding anniversaries galore as the weather warms up.

 Spring and autumn are the most popular seasons, with April, September, October, and November the most popular months to get married.